Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/README.md

 There will be a total of 3 quizzes given throughout the term, each covering roughly 1/3 of the course's material.
 Quizzes will be allotted 30 minutes each at the beginning of class, and each quiz has an associated [Study Guide](Assignments/Quiz-Study-Guide).

 Quiz grades will be handed back using [Gradescope](https://www.gradescope.com/).
 Students may view their grade and prior work in preparation for the next quiz or retake.
-It is prohibited to share the quiz or your results with any other student in the course, and doing so will result in disciplinary action.
+It is prohibited to share the quiz content with any other student in the course, and doing so will result in disciplinary action.

 Any student scoring <70% on a quiz **must** retake it in order to pass the course.
 Quiz retakes will be offered at specified times following the quiz (dates/times TBD), or by appointment.